ibm-cloud-docs/key-protect/migrate-tool.md

 ```
 {: screen}

-The CSV status column output also reads: "FAILED - Migration Intent exists for the key"
+The CSV status column output also reads: `FAILED - Migration Intent exists for the key`

 The HPCS key already has an existing migration intent.
 To update the migration intent, complete the following steps: